- Kratom; Cratom

 - The Drug Enforcement Administration includes kratom on its Drugs of Concern list.
 These substances are not currently regulated by the Controlled Substances Act, but pose risks to persons who abuse them.
 In addition, the National Institute of Drug Abuse identified kratom as an emerging drug of abuse (31).

-- Herbal mixtures that contain synthetic compounds and kratom have been linked to multiple deaths (32) (33).
+- Herbal mixtures that contain synthetic compounds and kratom have been linked to altered behavior (32), hemorrhagic stroke (45) and multiple deaths (33).

 Withdrawal symptoms: Flu-like symptoms such as nausea, vomiting, chills, sweats, muscle spasms and pain, decreased appetite, or diarrhea; anxiety, irritability, depressed mood, hot flashes, sleeping difficulty; symptoms are more likely with heavier use (15) (16) (35).